bluenote-1577/skani/README.md

 the GTDB database (> 65000 genomes) takes only 4.5 GB of memory using `search`.
 This is achieved by only fully loading genomes that pass a filter into memory, and discarding the index after each query is done.

+If for some reason you're querying many small sequences (> 1000 small sequences), the loading step will dominate the ANI comparison, so consider using `dist` instead.

 `search` requires all reference genomes to be sketched first using `skani sketch` and output into a new folder.
 The parameters for `search` are obtained from the parameters used for the `sketch` option, so if you sketch for AAI using the `-a` option, you can only use `search` for AAI.

+If querying many genomes (> 100) against a large database (> 10000 genomes) consider using the --fast-screen option.
+This takes longer on start-up, but speeds up subsequent queries.

 ### skani triangle - all-to-all ANI/AAI compution
 ```